Queens College Data & Information Overview

 Student Loan Debt

-How Much Money Do Queens Graduates Make?students who graduate with a bachelor's degree from Queens make about $48,200 a year during their first few years of employment after graduation.
-This is good news for future Queens graduates since it is 21% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do QC Graduates Make?students who graduate from QC with a bachelor's degree go on to jobs where they make an average salary of $48,200 in their early years.
+This is good news for future QC graduates since it is 21% more than the average college graduate's salary of $39,802 per year.

 |Address:||65-30 Kissena Blvd, Queens, NY 11367|

-CUNY Queens College Majorsstudents from 63 majors graduated from CUNY Queens College.
+Queens College Majorsstudents from 59 majors graduated from Queens College.
 Of these students, 3,873 received undergraduate degrees and 1,050 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|